-Depending on the characteristics of your property, the areas you need to insulate and the R values you need to comply with, there are a wide range of possible types of insulation to choose from.
-These range from blanket (batts, rolls), concrete blocks, foam board, loose-fill / blown-in, fiber, sprayed foam and many more.
+Depending on the characteristics of your property, the areas you need to insulate and the R values you need to comply with, there is a wide range of possible types of insulation to choose from.
+These range from blankets (batts, rolls), concrete blocks, foam board, loose-fill / blown-in, fiber, sprayed foam, and many more.
 Each of these types will be best suited for certain kinds of surfaces and spaces, while also varying in their degree of difficulty in regards to installation.

 Some types of insulation can be rather easily done on your own; others will certainly require professional experience and assistance.

 Materials used for insulation can be of a variety of types.
 Among these are:

 - Rigid insulation: polystyrene boards, rafter vents, etc.